 It removes the one-week waiting period to apply for unemployment payment for those workers who lose their jobs;

 It removes the requirement that a person must be actively looking for another job during this time when many potential employers are closed and social distancing guidelines are in effect.
+However, this work requirement was reinstated for those who initially apply for unemployment after March 14th, 2021

 It allows employees who lose their jobs or, in certain cases have their hours reduced due to Covid-19 to apply for unemployment benefits.